 By default, if the receiver is configured for API mode, it outputs the I/O sample frame in addition to affecting output pins.
-You can suppress the I/O sample frame output by setting IU (Send I/O Sample to Serial Port) to 0.
+You can suppress the I/O sample frame output by setting IU (I/O Output Enable) to 0.
 This only suppresses I/O samples that trigger line passing, a sample generated from a device whose address does not match the IA address is sent regardless of IU.